How to Store Tyres?

 Storing Winter Tyres

 If you plan to store the tyres in your house, keep them away from hot places.
 Shed and the exterior are some places we don’t suggest because they tend to get very warm during the day.
-Another better option for storing your tyres is to hire a storage unit: self-storage or containerised storage.
+Another better option for storing your tyres is to hire a storage unit: self-storage London or containerised storage.
 These units have climate-controlled environments that are also CCTV monitored round the clock.
 So they will keep your tyres safe without directly exposing them to heat or the sun.

 Storing Summer Tyres

 Your garage can be a good option to store your tyres during the winter.
 Since the temperatures will be low, your garage will not heat up.
-But if you are pressed for space again we recommend you hire a professional storage facility for your tyres.
+But if you are pressed for space again we recommend you hire a professional storage facility in London for your tyres.

 What NOT to do